The Cuil Iorra peninsula is a strip of land on the coast of County Sligo, surrounded

 The peninsula is dominated by the beautiful mountain of Knocknarea which rises to a height of

 321 meters above sea level at the western end.

 The east of Cuil Iorra has a low double hill called Carns Hill beyond which is Lough Gill, the Lake of Brightness.
 To the south is the chain of the Ox Mountains, a gniess, granite and quartz range said to

 be among the oldest mountain ranges in Europe.
 To the north is the unique sculpted plateau of Benbulben and Kings Mountain,

-while away beyond Sligo Bay rise the sheer cliffs of Sliabh League, some of the
+while away beyond Donegal bay rise the sheer cliffs of Sliabh Liag, some of the

 highest sea cliffs in Europe.

-The short Sligo river, the Garavogue (small and rough) empties from Lough
+The short Sligo river, the Garavogue (small and rough), which flows from Lough

-Gill into Sligo Harbour, and would have been important for travel to the
+Gill and empties into Sligo bay, would have been important to the

-ancient people.
-It was also an important source of food - Sligo gets its
+The Sligo river was also an important source of food during mesolithic and bronze-age times.
+Sligo gets its

 name from Sligeach, the Shelly Place, and huge quantities of shellfish